Skip to main content

 Immediate Source of Acquisition

-This collection was donated in two accessions.
-The first was from DeWitt Hale on August 26, 1996, and was assisted by Tom Kreneck.
-The second donation was made August 8, 2018, by Janet Wilde, and was assisted by Ann Hodges.
+This collection was donated in several accessions.
+Hale first donated material in 1979, and was assisted by Tom Kreneck when he donated more material in 1996.
+The third donation was made by Janet Wilde on August 8, 2018, and was assisted by Ann Hodges.

 Processing Information